12 Things to do with Kids in Bangkok

 Best Family Activities in Bangkok

-Bangkok has something for every breed of child, be they bookworm, games arcade aficionado or the full-of-energy kind.
-Here is just as much fun and adventure to be had for little people, and the possibilities are endless.
-From exploring delicate butterflies and a fascinating underwater life, to an exciting boat trip on the Chao Phraya River and lots of shrieks at a water park.
-And if you can take a moment between working your way down this top-ten list to vote for your favourite, we’ll be very thankful.
+Bangkok has something for every child, be they bookworm, games arcade aficionado or the full-of-energy kind.
+Here is just as much fun and adventure to be had for the little ones, and the possibilities are endless.
+From exploring delicate butterflies and a fascinating underwater

 1Siam Ocean World Siam Paragon